ronfrancisco24/SnackFlix/README.md

-# vending_machine
+# SnackFlix
-Snackflix.
-A vending machine app that uses regular expressions and DFA's to handle snack orders and transactions.
+Snackflix is a vending machine app that uses regular expressions and DFA's to handle snack orders and transactions.

 ## Getting Started